hogeschool/basecamp/readme.md

 	- simple user inputs and print formats.
 	- boolean expressions and conditional statements: if-else statements
 	- loops: while and for.
-	- basic string processing: length, split, join, replace, join.
+	- string processing: length, split, join, replace, join.
+	- basic of functions: defining and calling functions, return of a function, functions with arguments.

 As a result of participating in **BaseCamp:Arch One**, students will be able to: